Kartiki05/first-demo/README.md

 # first-demo
 This is my first repo
 <br>
-It is written by kartiki
+It is written by kartiki badagu